 Step 3: Once the steak is completely covered on all sides, cover with plastic wrap and let it sit in the refrigerator for at least 12 hours, up to 24 hours.

-Step 7: Wrap the smoked tri tip roast tightly in aluminum foil and allow to rest for 7-10 minutes.
+Step 6: Next, wrap the smoked tri tip roast tightly in aluminum foil and allow to rest for 7-10 minutes.
 The internal temperature of the meat will continue to increase during the resting period.

 🔪 Cutting Meat Against The Grain

-In this Mexican flank steak recipe, I go into detail on why cutting steak against the grain is the key to ensuring tenderness.
-Tri tip steak consists of long muscle fibers that run in the same direction.
+In my Mexican flank steak recipe, I go into detail on why cutting steak against the grain is the key to ensuring tenderness.
+The same goes for cutting a tri tip.
+It consists of long muscle fibers that run in the same direction.
 Those long fibers are referred to as "the grain of the meat".

 When slicing, the goal is to cut the grains into shorter pieces so it's more flavorful and easier to chew.
 You do that by cutting in the opposite direction of the way the grains run.

-To cut against the grain on a smoked tri tip, cut the meat with sharp knife at a 45° angle.
+To cut against the grain, cut the meat with sharp knife at a 45° angle.
 Don't cut the meat straight up and down because that will increase the surface area of the slices making it too thick and harder to chew.

 When cutting at an angle, it helps break down the muscle fibers making it easier to cut the meat into thinner slices.
 Cut very thin slices, about ¼ inch.
 The thinner the meat is cut, the easier it will be to chew.